 How to Create a Meaningful Life in 7 Days

-If you yearn to get into a routine to streamline your mornings (and whole day), prioritize nourishing your soul (before launching your day) and create a to-do list that serves (not strangles) than check out Crystal Paine’s of Moneysavingmom.com’s brand new 14-day, step-by-step course – Make Over Your Mornings.
+If you yearn to get into a routine to streamline your mornings (and whole day), prioritize nourishing your soul (before launching your day), and create a to-do list that serves (not strangles), then check out Crystal Paine’s of Moneysavingmom.com’s brand new 14-day, step-by-step course – Make Over Your Mornings.

 Day Two: Declutter your life.

 Ridding clutter from your life can make you more focused, productive, and relaxed.
-We need to throw out what we don’t need in order to make space for what we do need.
-All our stuff is like an anchor, it weighs us down.
-It ruins your focus and concentration, and it’s a constant nagging reminder your work is never done.
+We need to throw out what we don’t need to make space for what we do need.
+All our stuff is like an anchor; it weighs us down.
+It ruins your focus and concentration, and it’s a nagging reminder your work is never done.
 It’s even a dust haven and can contribute to allergies and brain fog.

 Our brains love order.

-To start the decluttering process clean out your closets, junk drawers, and storage spaces.
+To start the decluttering process, clean out your closets, junk drawers, and storage spaces.
 Pick one space per week.
-Don’t try to declutter all at one (we are trying to eliminate stress not cause more).
-Perhaps this week choose one drawer and focus on clearing out everything you don’t need.
+Don’t try to declutter all at once (we are trying to eliminate stress, not cause more).
+Perhaps this week, choose one drawer and focus on clearing out everything you don’t need.